 Failure of the dacryocystorhinostomy is most commonly due to an inadequate osteotomy or a fibrous closure at the surgical ostium.
 Most cases of the latter can be treated with dilation of the ostium with successively larger Bowman probes.
 Balloon dacryocystoplasty has been shown to be effective in patients who fail dacryocystorhinostomy surgery.

 Rarely, a papilloma, which is occluding the ostium, can be seen intranasally.
 This can be removed during intranasal revision of the osteotomy.

 Fortunately, few patients fail dacryocystorhinostomy; those patients who do most often necessitate placement of a Jones tube.

-The success rate of external dacryocystorhinostomy is approximately 95%.
+The success rate of external dacryocystorhinostomy has traditionally been regarded as approximately 95%.

 Premature stent loss (prior to 2 months in one study ) resulted in a success rate of 90%.

 Intranasal dacryocystorhinostomy has a slightly lower success rate, presumably due to the inability to create as large an ostium.